Longxiaoze/FAST-LIVO2-Humble/readme_handhold2.md

 ### fast-livo2 and Hikvision driver
 **[fastlivo2 humble](https://github.com/Longxiaoze/FAST-LIVO2/tree/handhold2)** + **[Hikvision MV-CU013-A0UC driver](https://github.com/Longxiaoze/mvs_ros_driver2)**

-Please install [MVS SDK](https://www.hikrobotics.com/en/machinevision/service/download/) firstly!!! (tested on MVS 4.6.0 x86 and MVS 3.0.1 aarch64)
+Please install [MVS SDK](https://www.hikrobotics.com/en/machinevision/service/download/) first!!! (tested on MVS 4.6.0 x86 and MVS 3.0.1 aarch64)

 You need to use `uname -a` to check whether the system architecture is **x86_64 or aarch64**.
 And use the correct export command.